 Instead, you have to take an objective look at the situation, understand what you can reasonably hope for out of your reps, and try to come up with actionable steps for them to reach those goals.

-What to Review
+What to Focus on in a Sales Performance Review

-Relevant Sales Activity Metrics
+- Relevant Sales Activity Metrics

 1. Abstract, Assessment-Based Qualities